mekams/ToDoList/README.md

-# This app uses class based component to make do's.
+# This app uses class based component to make to do's lists.